Covid-19: The peoples’ path from crisis to recovery

 In Ghana, people moving from cities back to rural areas may have little choice but to get involved in activities such as illegal mining.
 “This is devastating our water, ecosystems and our forest.
 Youth are also getting involved in illegal logging,” reports Amos.

 In the Philippines, too, economic pressures have led to a rise in illegal activities in the uplands.
-“More poaching, more cases of illegal wildlife trade,” says Jason.
+“More poaching, more cases of illegal wildlife trade,” says Jayson.

 In Cote d’Ivoire some rural communities whose access to markets has been constrained by lockdowns have started to use chemical fertilisers in an effort to boost yields, according to Larissa.